kubernetes/kubeadm/docs/design/design_v1.8.md

 ## Extending `kubeadm`

-There are a two primary ways to extend `kubeadm`:
+There are two primary ways to extend `kubeadm`:
  - By setting CLI arguments or editing the lightweight `kubeadm init` API.
  - By running the phases you need separately and giving every phase the arguments it needs